Shooting of Palestinian: KL police recover motorcycle believed to have been used by assailants

-Malaysia's national police chief Mohamad Fuzi Harun confirmed the machine was found abandoned in Danau Kota, Setapak, some 2km away from the scene of the shooting.
+Malaysia's national police chief Mohamad Fuzi Harun confirmed the machine was found abandoned in Danau Kota, Setapak, some 2km from the scene of the shooting.

 The Inspector-General of Police said that though the police have a lead on the case, it would not be easy to trace the two assailants as they have yet to be identified.